-From about January to March, the equatorial trough is usually found close to, or south of the Solomon Islands, and this is a period of the west to north-westerly monsoonal winds.
+- 38. From about January to March, the equatorial trough is usually found close to, or south of the Solomon Islands, and this is a period of the west to north-westerly monsoonal winds.
 The heaviest rainfall at most places also occurs at this time.
 From May to October, the trough moves to the Northern Hemisphere so the Solomon Islands comes under the influence of the south-westerly trade winds which can bring heavy rainfall, especially to the western sides of the islands.
-The transition months between these dominant weather patterns usually bring more frequent periods of calmer winds.
+The transition months between these dominant weather patterns usually bring more frequent periods of calmer winds. - 39.
 Observations by the Solomon Islands Meteorological Services (SIMS) indicate that sea level is rising at 7mm per year or about twice the global mean value, temperature is increasing at an average rate of 0.14°C per decade and more intense rainfall and extreme events are being experienced as predicted by regional and international scientific bodies through various climate models.
 Communities are already experiencing the effects of climate variability and the onset of weather events associated with climate change.
-The scattered archipelago of Solomon Islands places islands and their inhabitants at varying degrees of exposure to extreme events and their sensitivity and coping capacity are relative to the level of natural resource endowments, socioeconomic situation, extent of reliance on biodiversity and other factors.
+The scattered archipelago of Solomon Islands places islands and their inhabitants at varying degrees of exposure to extreme events and their sensitivity and coping capacity are relative to the level of natural resource endowments, socio-economic situation, extent of reliance on biodiversity and other factors. - 40.

-Rainfall is high everywhere: more than 3000 mm per year on the western and northern sides of Malaita, rising to an estimated 6000 mm in the centre of the island.
 Malaita's climate is extremely wet.
 It is located in the Intertropical Convergence Zone ("Doldrums"), with its fickle weather patterns.
 The sun is at zenith over Malaita, and thus the effect is most pronounced, in November and February.
 Trade winds come during the southern hemisphere's winter, and from about April to August they blow from the southeast fairly steadily.
 During the summer, fringes of monsoon blow over the island.